Our Team

 Within each institution, other colleagues form a community of practice that supports the work of DICE.
 Together with the DICE Lecturer they integrate development and intercultural education in each institution.

-Aoife is also a doctoral candidate in Dublin City University (DCU), specialising in teacher education.
-The empirical research for her dissertation explores the real and perceived barriers to initial teacher education for young people from minoritized ethnic backgrounds within a critical participatory action research framework.
+Aoife holds a PhD from Dublin City University (DCU), where her research focused on the real and perceived barriers to initial teacher education for young people from minoritized ethnic backgrounds, using a critical participatory action research framework.
 Her other research interests include international service learning (sending programmes) and social activism in primary schools.

 Dr. Barbara O'Toole